Enrolments & Fees

 Every child’s development is unique, and services should work with families to consider the best time for a child to start kindergarten.
-Families should be encouraged to talk to your service’s kindergarten teachers and other early childhood professionals such as Maternal Child Health nurses to help inform their decision.
+We encourage you to talk to kindergarten teachers and other early childhood professionals such as Maternal Child Health nurse, Preschool Field Officer, allied health professional(s) who work with your child, family doctor or paediatrician, to help inform your decision.

-All children who turn 3 years of age before the 30th of April if the year they enrol are eligible for 3-year-old kinder.
+All children who have turned 3 years of age before the 30th of April in the year they attend are eligible to enrol for 3-year-old kinder.
 It is very important however, that families carefully assess whether or not their child is really ready for the start of their kinder journey.
 Once a child starts 3-year-old kinder, they are then on the path to move into 4-year-old kinder the following year and then school the next year.
-So, ultimately if a child starts 3-year-old kinder too early they most likely will not be ready for 4-year-old kinder and school.
+So, ultimately if a child starts 3-year-old kinder too early they may not be ready for 4-year-old kinder and school.

 We do not want to see children struggling through either of these preschool years and certainly do not want to send children off to school before they are ready.
 We see no disadvantage when children start kinder a little later.
 In fact, the longer you give your child to mature socially, emotionally, physically, and cognitively, the more prepared they will be for preschool and school and the more they will get out of these experiences.

-Start to become more independent – there are 3 adults to support and educate 26 children, and one of the goals in our 3 year old program is for the children to learn to be independent and to become confident decision makers, therefore children are expected to start to learn how to do things for themselves.
-For example: turn taps on, wash their hands wipe their nose, choose a puzzle, start to toilet themselves and dress and undress themselves
+Starting to become more independent – there are 3 adults to support and educate 26 children, and one of the goals in our 3 year old program is for the children to learn to be independent and to become confident decision makers, therefore children are expected to start to learn how to do things for themselves such as turn taps on, wash their hands, wipe their nose, choose a puzzle, start to toilet themselves and dress and undress themselves

 There are other options to consider if you decide to wait a year.
 Play group or occasional care is a great option for children to start to develop these skills in the year prior to 3-year-old kinder.